GLOBAL MARKETS-Stocks stay subdued as dollar edges higher

 LONDON, Feb 23 (Reuters) - A stronger dollar and slightly higher global borrowing costs kept world shares subdued on Friday and left gold limping toward its worst week since December.

+Wall Street futures were pointing slightly higher, but the there too the S&P 500 and Dow Jones are both down around 1 percent for the week.

-Modest gains for the dollar meant the euro was set to post its second biggest weekly loss in nearly four months , as caution over the Italian election gave bond markets there their toughest week of 2018.
+Modest gains for the dollar meant the euro was set to post its second biggest weekly loss in nearly four months .
+Caution over the Italian election also gave bonds there their toughest week of 2018.

 Italy’s 10-year bond yield was up 1 bps at 2.09 percent .
 It has risen about 10 basis points this week.